Learning Collusion in Episodic, Inventory-Constrained Markets: Experiments

 \subsection{Hyper- and environment parameters}

-We analyze the impact of changing agent hyperparameters and environment characteristics on the convergence and collusive tendencies of DQN and PPO agents.
-We show comparisons for agent learning rate, inventory constraint, and episode length here, with additional results deferred to \Cref{appdx:additional_experiments}.
+\looseness=-1 We analyze the impact of changing agent hyperparameters and environment characteristics on the convergence and collusive tendencies of DQN and PPO agents.
+We show comparisons for agent learning rate, inventory constraint, and episode length here, with additional results deferred to \Cref{sec:appendix_more_hparams}.
 To judge the convergence of two agents toward each other throughout the training run, we use the following metric:

 adapted from~\citet{dengAlgorithmicCollusionDynamic2024}, where $\numepisodes$ is the number of training episodes.
-This metric takes the average difference of both agents' prices across an episode relative to the width of the Nash-monopolistic price interval.
-Resulting values below $0.2$ are interpreted as converged.
+It takes the average difference of both agents' prices across an episode relative to the width of the Nash-monopolistic price interval.
+Values below $0.2$ are interpreted as converged.

 In our analysis, we vary single parameters from the reference setup described in \Cref{sec:model_parameters}, train agents on $40$ different seeds, and for each parameter value, record the distribution of convergence metric and collusion index over those seeds, averaged over the last $10\%$ of training run episodes.